aayush2561/E-commerce-API/README.md

 ````
 ## How to use
  when You visit the link below you will get the docs to guide you.

+## Notes
+Whenever you want to make request to to some field that require jwt first login using postman api client and u see a jwt on cookie then copy that jwt and make further request.

 ## Link

 https://e-commerce-api-iem2.onrender.com/api-docs